How to Build a Social Media Marketing Funnel That Converts

 Creating Effective Funnels

 Social media platforms can become a huge resource for your company in funneling leads to your website.
-An average of 91 percent of Facebook users follows brands on the platform.
+As per the social media statistics, an average of 91 percent of Facebook users follows brands on the platform.
 Thirty-nine percent of Facebook users follow a brand's Facebook page so they can receive special offers.
 Social media users want to connect with your company on these platforms.
 However, if you don't create the right funnels, you run the risk of poor lead conversion.
 Follow these steps to improve lead conversion.

 1. Make a Decision